THE WAR

 The roots of the conflict lie in Sudan’s complex political history.
 After decades of dictatorship under Omar al-Bashir, hopes for democracy surged in 2019 when a civilian-led revolution ousted him.
 But the transitional path was fragile.
 In 2021 the military staged a coup, derailing progress.
 Tensions between the SAF and RSF – who had once been allies – deepened as both sought control over Sudan’s future and its resources.

 When fighting broke out in Khartoum, civilians were the first to suffer.
-Homes were destroyed and looted.
-Entire neighborhoods turned to battlefields.
-Families fled with nothing.
-Women faced increasing violence.
-Cities like Khartoum and Madani became ghost towns – ruined by war and overtaken by chaos.
+Families fled with nothing, women faced increasing violence, cities like Khartoum and Madani became ghost towns – ruined by war and overtaken by chaos.
 The RSF, in particular, has been accused of atrocities – mass killings, looting, ethnic targeting and sexual violence – especially in the Darfur region, where fears of genocide have returned.

 How Sudanese citizens, led by youth, women and professionals, orchestrated a disciplined, peaceful uprising that toppled longtime dictator Omar al-Bashir in 2019, demonstrating the power of collective, non-violent resistance.